 - AT Pro (Advanced Trader Pro) Desktop – This platform is primarily for professional traders who are willing to take the high risk.
 There are about 139 charting indicators and 25 drawing tools and automated trading functions on the Development Studio.
 Top-of-the-line features include the capability to backtest potential strategies to avoid the high risk of losing money.
 There are over 100 pre-loaded trading systems.

 - Web trader – As a platform, Web Trader is very responsive, user-friendly, and flexible.
 Driven by Trading View, there is a wide range of drawing tools and about 90 indicators.
 A City Index review confirms that it is optimized to search across markets and access integrated research.
 The only hitch is that while setting up a new workplace account, all the widgets must be arranged manually.
 Apart from this minor point, the platform is feature-rich and supports complex order types like OCOs.
 Watchlists can be synchronized with mobile applications.
+You can also visit our forex broker Canada list, where we have covered various broker platforms suitable for every trader.

 - Advantage web – This old legacy platform of City Index that depends on Adobe Flash is still available.
 But it is advisable to avoid this platform as Adobe Flash is not supported by most browsers today.